osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 Note: When specifying token denominations that are represented as `ibc/<hash>` via CLI, be sure to always use uppercase letters within the hash portion of the denomination, or else the pool will not function correctly.
 E.g., use `ibc/A1B2C3…`, but do NOT use `ibc/a1b2c3…`.

-## Liquidity Bootstrapping Pool

-A Liquidity Bootstrapping Pool (LBP) is a weighted pool that begins with linearly adjusting weights until they reach a desired final weighting, and then behaves as a normal weighted pool from then onward.
-This allows for natural price discovery, as well as aids with liquidity bootstrapping.
-Nowadays, LBPs have become much less popular than they used to be; the current recommendation for liquidity bootstrapping and price discovery for a new token is a StreamSwap stream on Osmosis, with the frontend interface hosted by Omniflix.

 ## Supercharged Liquidity (a.k.a.
 Concentrated Liquidity) Pool

 A Supercharged Pool is Osmosis’ Implementation of [Uniswap’s Concentrated Liquidity](https://docs.uniswap.org/concepts/protocol/concentrated-liquidity).
 In addition to full-range positions, liquidity providers can also ‘concentrate’ their liquidity to only apply within a defined price range.
 When the market price is within the defined price range, the liquidity earns comparatively more swap fees and incentives at the cost of increased impermanent loss; but when the market price is outside of the defined price range, the position doesn’t earn any swap fees (or incentives).